Skip to main content

 Underrepresented in Pulmonary Stats

-35% Of Faculty are Underrepresented
+35% of faculty are Underrepresented in Medicine

-40% Of Trainees are Underrepresented
+40% of trainees are Underrepresented in Medicine

 bar chart shows improvement in diversity of faculty and staff